mistergarrison/lightspeed/lightspeed.md

     to 50,000) performantly, the project must use the **PixiJS** 2D WebGL rendering framework.
 PixiJS can be included via a single `<script>` tag from a CDN.
+*   **Particle Pooling:** To maintain performance with thousands of unit particles, implement an object pool for the PixiJS sprites used for units.
+    Pre-allocate a pool of sprites and reuse them instead of creating/destroying them every frame.
 *   **Level of Detail (LOD) Implementation:** The visibility of unit sprites must be dynamically managed based on the camera's zoom level (the scaling factor of the PixiJS stage/viewport).
 When the scale drops below a